ivpn/ivpn.net/src/content/en/pages/infrastructure-engineer-sysadmin.md

 ---
-title: Infrastructure Engineer / Sysadmin at IVPN
+title: Infrastructure Engineer at IVPN
 description: IVPN is hiring a remote infrastructure engineer / sysadmin to help run our bare-metal VPN and DNS server fleet.
 B2B, long-term, timezones UTC-1 to UTC+3.
 url: /en/infrastructure-engineer-sysadmin/
 date: 2026-07-07